BZoennchen/Pages/_posts/2023-04-23-wekinator.md

 **If you use [SuperCollider](https://supercollider.github.io/) be careful with your choices and protect your ears** since it will try to use even unreasonable values like an amplitude of 10 or higher.

 Now we start the [Wekinator](http://www.wekinator.org/).
-First, we have to specify the port for the input signals of $f$, i.e., the dancer's position.
+First, we have to specify the port for the input signals of $$f$$, i.e., the dancer's position.
 This is equal to ``6448``, and the OSC path is ``'/wek/inputs'``.
-Then we have to specify the port of the output signal $f(x,y)$, i.e., the port used in SuperCollider, which is ``7448`` furthermore, we specify a path ``'/wek/outputs'`` such that we do not confuse input and output.
+Then we have to specify the port of the output signal $$f(x,y)$$, i.e., the port used in SuperCollider, which is ``7448`` furthermore, we specify a path ``'/wek/outputs'`` such that we do not confuse input and output.

 <div><img style="display:block; margin-left:auto; margin-right:auto; width:80%;" src="{% link /assets/images/wekinator-screen-started.png %}" alt="Runnig Processing sketch">
 <div style="display: table;margin: 0 auto;">Figure 4: Wekinator after it has started.</div>